Plausible: Privacy-first web analytics plugin for WordPress

 Custom properties for pageviews

-Post authors and categories are tracked out of the box as soon as the “Authors and categories” option is enabled in the “Enhanced measurements” section of our WordPress plugin settings.
+Post authors, categories and custom taxonomies are tracked out of the box as soon as the “Authors and categories” option is enabled in the “Enhanced measurements” section of our WordPress plugin settings.

 For more details on how to send other custom properties for pageviews, please check out this documentation page.